cassidyjames/cassidyjames.github.io/wishlist.md

   - Episode VIII: The Last Jedi
   - Episode IX: The Rise of Skywalker
   - Solo: A Star Wars Story
+- Twenty-One Pilots
+  - Trench
+  - Blurryface
+  - Twenty-One Pilots (self-titled)
+- Fall Out Boy
+  - Take This to Your Grave
+  - Infinity on High
+  - American Beauty/American Psycho
+  - From Under the Cork Tree
+  - Save Rock and Roll
+  - Folie á Deux
+- Panic! at the Disco
+  - A Fever You Can't Sweat Out
+  - Too Weird to Live, Too Rare to Die
+  - Vices & Virtues
+  - Pretty.
+Odd.

 ## Causes